Lucas-C/ludochaordic/content/2022-04-24-fpdf2-5-2-svg-support-and-borb.md

 He even wrote a very detailed e-book about it, available publicly there: [borb-examples](https://github.com/jorisschellekens/borb-examples/).

-In many ways, `borb` excels in areas where `fpdf2` has gaps: it has a very clean and well-structure code API, with well-defined PDF primitive data-types, it offers several options for [pages layout](https://github.com/jorisschellekens/borb-examples/#223-setting-a-pagelayout), it can [parse PDF files](https://github.com/jorisschellekens/borb-examples/#5-working-with-existing-pdfs) and even [extract tables](https://github.com/jorisschellekens/borb-examples/#71-extracting-tables-from-a-pdf), it even allows you to insert [forms](https://github.com/jorisschellekens/borb-examples/#4-forms) or [Javascript code](https://github.com/jorisschellekens/borb-examples/#439-adding-a-javascriptpushbutton-to-a-pdf).
+In many ways, `borb` excels in areas where `fpdf2` has gaps: it has a very clean and well-structure code API, with well-defined PDF primitive data-types and type hints (checked with `mypy`), it offers several options for [pages layout](https://github.com/jorisschellekens/borb-examples/#223-setting-a-pagelayout), it can [parse PDF files](https://github.com/jorisschellekens/borb-examples/#5-working-with-existing-pdfs) and even [extract tables](https://github.com/jorisschellekens/borb-examples/#71-extracting-tables-from-a-pdf), it even allows you to insert [forms](https://github.com/jorisschellekens/borb-examples/#4-forms) or [Javascript code](https://github.com/jorisschellekens/borb-examples/#439-adding-a-javascriptpushbutton-to-a-pdf).